’90 Day Fiance’ Star Nicole Nafziger Moved From Morocco Back To Florida, But Did She Bring Azan With Her?

 If there’s one relationship that’s been a longtime subject of 90 Day Fiance, it’s the relationship between Florida native Nicole and her Moroccan boyfriend, Azan.
-The duo, who have been on-again, off-again for what seems like forever, met over the Internet and went through a series of ups and downs as they tried to make their relationship work.
+The duo, who have been on-again, off-again for what seems like forever, met over the internet and went through a series of ups and downs as they tried to make their relationship work.

 In this season of 90 Day Fiance, we’ve learned that Azan’s K-1 visa application has been denied, and if he wants to come to America to be with Nicole, she will have to go to Morocco, marry him there, then return with him after getting their K-3 visa approved.